A Generalization of Mackey's Theory of Induced Representations

 Let us explain the meaning of the regularity condition.
 Even if $G_1$ and $G_2$ were not regularly related we could of course find a countable set $E_1 , E_2 , \ldots$ of Borel unions of orbits which generate the $\sigma$-ring of all measurable unions of orbits.
 The unique equivalence relation $R$ such that $\mathfrak{x} \in \mathfrak{G}/G_1$ and $\mathfrak{y} \in \mathfrak{G}/G_1$ are in the relation whenever $\mathfrak{x}$ and $\mathfrak{y}$ are in the same sets $E_j$ will be measurable.
 This equivalence relation gives us a decomposition of the quasi invariant measure $\mu$ into quasi invariant component measures $\mu_P$ concentrated on subsets $P \subset \mathfrak{C}$, but in this general non regular situation the subsets $P$ are unions of many orbits $C \in \mathfrak{C}$.
-This would give us decomposition of $U^L$ restricted to $G_2$, but in this decomposition the component representations will not be associated with single orbits, i. e. with single double cosets $G_1 x_0 G_2$ and will not be identifiable as ``induced representations''\footnote{In fact the representations $U^{L^{x_c}}$ of Lemma \ref{lem:subgroup.preliminaries.1} of Sect. \ref{subgroup.preliminaries} do not have the standard form of induced representations defined in Sect. \ref{def_ind_krein} as $\mathfrak{J}_{x_c} \neq \mathfrak{J}^{L^{x_c}}$, but in relevant cases of representations encountered in QFT they may be shown to be Krein-unitary equivalent to standard induced representations (in the sense of Sect. \ref{def_ind_krein}).
-Anyway they are concentrated in single orbits.} $U^{L^{c_c}}$ of $G_2$ of Lemma \ref{lem:subgroup.preliminaries.1} of Sect. \ref{subgroup.preliminaries}.
+This would give us decomposition of $U^L$ restricted to $G_2$, but in this decomposition the component representations will not be associated with single orbits, i. e. with single double cosets $G_1 x_0 G_2$ and will not be identifiable as ``induced representations'' $U^{L^{c_c}}$ of $G_2$ of Lemma \ref{lem:subgroup.preliminaries.1} of Sect. \ref{subgroup.preliminaries}.